takmin/Plot2D3DPair/readme.md

 6. When you finish to choose corresponding points, then push "q" button at each windows to close.
 7. At "Quit?
 (1:Yes, 0:No):" prompt, input "0" if you have other point cloud / image pairs, or input "1" otherwise.
 8. If you input "0", process repeats from step2.
+9. If you input "1", input file name after "file name to save points:" prompt.
+Then coordinates pairs between 3D point clouds and 2D images are save.

 You can see help with button "h" in each point cloud and image viewer.